biophiliummenu

 A Course on Movement and Navigation in Ecology for artist.

-Great animal migrations, tracking, biogeography, climate change, flight, Monarchs, trees, hitch hiking beetles, assisted migration, fungal navigation, Buffalo, spread of disease, invasive species, sensory orientation, whale communication.
+Great animal migrations, tracking, biogeography, flight, hitch hiking beetles, assisted migration, fungal navigation, the spread of disease, invasive species and sensory orientation.
+With a focus on a broad range of speicies including, Monarchs, fungi, trees, birds and beetles.

 10 webinars in July, 2026